ashleyhayjin/employeeDirect/README.md

 1. You need to NPM I all the packages.

 ## Technologies
-I used node.js, express.js, Mongo, and Heroku.
+I used node.js, React.js, and Git.

 ## Github